Back to articles

 What are the different levels of EV charging?

-EV charging is divided into 3 levels; level 1, level 2, and level 3.
+EV charging is divided into three levels: level 1, level 2, and level 3.
 Generally speaking, the higher the charging level, the higher the power output and the faster it will charge your electric car.

 Simple right?
-Great.
 However, there are a few more things to consider.
-Before diving in deeper, it is important to understand the way EV charging stations are powered.
+Before diving deeper into how each level works, it is important to understand the way EV charging stations are powered.

 How are EV charging stations powered?

-Without getting too technical, there are two types of electrical currents important when it comes to EV charging: Alternating Current (AC) and Direct Current (DC).
+Without getting too technical, there are two types of electrical currents, and which one is used matters when it comes to EV charging: Alternating Current (AC) and Direct Current (DC).

 Alternating current vs. direct current